 Information Disclosed to Outside Parties

-We do not otherwise sell, trade, or transfer collected information to outside parties, except as discussed above for the limited purposes of Extreme Reach’s client services.
+We do not otherwise sell, trade, or transfer collected information to outside parties, except as discussed above for the limited purposes of Extreme Reach’s customer services.
 We may also release collected information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.

 How We Protect Your Information